 Adaptor for Irish Sockets

-This is the biggie ... unless you are only traveling from the UK, you will most likely find that any electrical goods you bring to Ireland won’t work, simply because the plugs don’t fit.
+Unless you are only traveling from the UK, you will most likely find that any electrical goods you bring to Ireland won’t work, simply because the plugs don’t fit.
 Adaptors are available for a relatively low price, so bring your own.
 Only the variety with the three massive prongs will fit.
 And take note that Irish electricity runs at 230 Volts - instantly frying all appliances geared for 110 Volts not using a transformer.
-A note on "hacks" - we are talking about potentially deadly electricity here, an adaptor in Mr Price sells for € 1.49, so you decide what your life is worth.
+We are talking about potentially deadly electricity here, an adaptor in Mr Price sells for € 1.49, so you decide what your life is worth.
 If you do have a lot of devices that might be charged via USB, it might be an alternative ides to bring the correct cables, and then buy a local USB plug charger or a nifty USB in-car charger.

 02 of 10